stopsopa/chrome-homepage/documents/CHROME_WEB_STORE_LISTING_GUIDE.md

 Suggested screenshots to create:

-1. **Popup Configuration**: Show the simple popup where the user enters their custom URL.
-2. **Action**: Show a browser window with a new tab opening the user's custom dashboard.
+1. **Main Dashboard**: Show the sleek search bar, engines, and the bookmark grid.
+2. **AI Skills Manager**: Show the side-by-side skill editor with prompt content.
+3. **Multi-Select Search**: Demonstrate selecting multiple AI tools for a single query.

 ### Additional Information